More results on weighted independent domination: WID in -free graphs

-\item If $G$ is not a complete graph and has no homogeneous set, then $G$ is prime and by the antineighborhood property of ${\cal G}_p$ there exists a good vertex $v \in V$.
+\item If $G \not\in {\cal F}$ and $G$ has no homogeneous set, then $G$ is prime and by the antineighborhood property of ${\cal G}_p$ there exists a good vertex $v \in V$.
 Then $G$ is decomposed into subgraphs $G_1 = G - N(v)$ and $G_2 = G - v$.
 The node of $T(G)$ corresponding to $G$ is called an \textit{antineighborhood node}, and it has two children corresponding to $G_1$ and $G_2$.
 The graph $G_1$ belongs to ${\cal F}$ and the node corresponding to $G_1$ is a leaf.
-The node corresponding to $G_2$ is the root of a subtree representing possible decomposition of $G_2$.
+The node corresponding to $G_2$ is the root of a subtree representing a possible decomposition of $G_2$.

 \end{enumerate}